-This article explains how to clean up contact profiles and reassign transactions in the most ideal way after a contact merge has happened.
+This article explains how to clean up contact profiles and reassign transactions in the most ideal way after an inadvertent contact merge has happened.

 Understanding the Merge